-12 Female Cinematographers In Bollywood Who Broke The Stereotype
+12 Female Cinematographers In B-Town Who Broke The Stereotype

-12 Female Cinematographers In Bollywood Who Broke The Stereotype View All Articles
+12 Female Cinematographers In B-Town Who Broke The Stereotype View All Articles

 Not long ago Bollywood was known for being a male-dominated profession with females confined to either playback singing or playing the quintessential role of a heroine, mother, bhabhi, item girl, or sister on-screen.
 But slowly and steadily Indian cinema saw a bunch of new women directors who successfully wielded the megaphone and went on to prove their mettle even as technicians by taking up various kinds of skilled jobs like editing, composing, lyrics, choreography, production designing, etc. The department of photography or camerawork too is an area of filmmaking where Indian women cinematographers have created a space for themselves and made their presence felt strongly.
 For long cinematography was a male-dominated profession but a few female cinematographers have made inroads and are currently active in the Indian entertainment industry.
 Let’s meet Bollywood’s top 12 lady cinematographers who are giving their male counterparts a run for their money in the profession.